“ My goal is simple: work to make every client an immense success.

-Mr. Edelstein concentrates his practice on the areas of real estate finance, private equity, workouts, restructurings, and bankruptcies, and regularly represents lenders and others in a wide variety of mortgage and construction loan transactions involving, among other asset types, office, commercial, retail, industrial, multi-family, hospitality, healthcare, and condominium and cooperatives, and in complex real estate workouts, restructurings and chapter 11 proceedings.
-Mr. Edelstein is an expert on syndicated and participated loan arrangements, A/B note transactions, mezzanine financing, EB-5 transactions, bond financing, and complex intercreditor and co-lender agreements.
+Mark is chair of Morrison & Foerster’s Global Real Estate Group.
+Mark practices in the areas of real estate finance, private equity, workouts, restructurings, and bankruptcies.
+He regularly represents lenders and others in a wide variety of mortgage and construction loan transactions involving—among other asset types—office, commercial, retail, industrial, multi-family, hospitality, healthcare, and condominium and cooperatives.
+He also represents lenders and others in complex real estate workouts, restructurings, and chapter 11 proceedings.
+Few lawyers have Mark’s experience with and understanding of syndicated and participated loan arrangements, A/B note transactions, mezzanine financing, EB-5 transactions, bond financing, and complex intercreditor and co-lender agreements.

-Mr. Edelstein is routinely involved in numerous projects that have reshaped the New York City skyline.
-Recent projects include the new Time Warner Building (30 Hudson Yards), One57, Via 57 (the Durst Organization pyramid building located at 625 West 57th Street), The Museum of Modern Art Tower, the Baccarat Hotel, Greenwich Lane, 15 Central Park West, 56 Leonard Street, The Conde Nast Building, 111 Murray Street, Pacific Park (formerly known as the Atlantic Yards), 125 Greenwich Street, the HFZ Highline Building (76 Eleventh Avenue), 555 Tenth Avenue, One Bryant Park, Gotham West, 5 Times Square, Times Square Tower, and the Observation Wheel of Staten Island, among many others.
+Mark is routinely involved in numerous projects that have reshaped and are reshaping the New York City skyline.
+Sample projects include 50 Hudson Yards, 1 Vanderbilt, the new Time Warner Building (30 Hudson Yards), the Spiral, Deutsche Bank Center (One Columbus Circle), One57, Via 57 (the Durst Organization pyramid building located at 625 West 57th Street), The Museum of Modern Art Tower, the Baccarat Hotel, Greenwich Lane, 15 Central Park West, 56 Leonard Street, The Conde Nast Building/4 Times Square/151 West 42nd Street, 111 Murray Street, Pacific Park (formerly known as the Atlantic Yards), 125 Greenwich Street, The Eleventh (76 Eleventh Avenue), 555 Tenth Avenue, One Bryant Park, Gotham West, 5 Times Square, Times Square Tower, and many others.

-Mr. Edelstein has received recognition for excellence by Chambers USA, Legal 500, Euromoney’s Real Estate Expert Guide, Best Lawyers in America, Super Lawyers, and Who’s Who Legal (US and International).
+Mark has received recognition for excellence by Chambers USA, Legal 500, Euromoney’s Real Estate Expert Guide, Best Lawyers in America, Super Lawyers, and Who’s Who Legal (U.S. and International).
 In 2016 and 2017, he was one of seven real estate attorneys named “Power Lawyer” by the Commercial Observer.
-In 2013 and 2014, he was named a “Real Estate MVP” by Law360 (globally, only six attorneys in 2013 and seven in 2014 received this honor, and Mr. Edelstein was the only real estate attorney selected two years in a row).
+In 2013, 2014, and 2019, he was named a “Real Estate MVP” by Law360 (globally, only six attorneys in 2013, seven in 2014, and five in 2019 received this honor).
+In 2019, Mark was named one of the top 30 real estate lawyers in the world in Euromoney’s Best of the Best Global Expert Guide.
+He was also named one of the top 30 real estate lawyers in the United States in the Best of the Best U.S. Expert Guide.